cloudflare/circl/README.md

 ### License

-The project is licensed under the BSD License.
+The project is licensed under the [BSD-3-Clause License](./LICENSE).